ducheharsh/maffb/EMAIL_SETUP.md

 - `echo ${#SENDGRID_API_KEY}` should be > 0; key typically starts with `SG.`
 - Ensure `FROM_EMAIL` matches a verified Single Sender or your verified domain.
 - In GitHub Actions, confirm the secret exists and is exported in the workflow.
+ - Ensure `knowledge/emailer_list.json` contains at least one recipient with an `email` field.